kailashsingh/jira_2_bdd_agentic_workflow/backend/README.md

 - **OpenAI API** - For AI-powered BDD generation
 - **ChromaDB** - For RAG (Retrieval-Augmented Generation) with existing codebase
 - **Hugging Face API** - For embeddings (optional, falls back to local)
+- **Playwright MCP** - For automated application navigation and validation

 ## Available APIs